ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

-Once an account is registered, there are three major steps the client needs to take to
+Once an account is registered, there are four major steps the client needs to take to
 get a certificate:

 1. Submit an order for a certificate to be issued
 2. Prove control of any identifiers requested in the certificate
+3. Finalize the order by submitting a CSR
-3. Await issuance and download the issued certificate
+4. Await issuance and download the issued certificate

-The client's order for a certificate describes the desired certificate using a
+The client's order for a certificate describes the desired identifiers
-PKCS#10 Certificate Signing Request (CSR) plus a few additional fields that
+plus a few additional fields that
 capture semantics that are not supported in the CSR format.
 If the server is
 willing to consider issuing such a certificate, it responds with a list of
 requirements that the client must satisfy before the certificate will be issued.